 Pointers for building wealth on the job

-- Increase your contribution each year, even just 1%, and especially as your salary grows.
+- Increase your withholding amount each year, even just 1%, and especially as your salary increases

-- Use your employee health plan — it may offer better benefits for less than an individual plan.
+- An employee health insurance plan may offer better benefits for less money than a plan you could purchase individually